jckuri/Object_Detection_in_an_Urban_Environment_2.0/README.md

-When comparing the values of mAP, AP, AR, and Loss in the validation dataset, I obtained the following results by each model: 1st, 2nd, and 3rd places.
+When comparing the values of mAP, AP, AR, and Loss in the validation dataset, I obtained the following results for each model: 1st, 2nd, and 3rd places.
 I also compared the videos of each model.

 | Model                                                                  | mAP  | AP  | AR  | Loss | Video |